sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Software_Locations_and_Environment_Variables.md

     %SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem;
     ```

-* Installing Appcelerator Studio to a common system location, such as %PROGRAMFILES%, is not currently recommended, due to [Eclipse Bug 249133](https://bugs.eclipse.org/bugs/show_bug.cgi?id=249133) and the complications it causes with updates.
+* Installing Appcelerator Studio to a common system location, such as %PROGRAMFILES%, is not currently recommended, due to [Eclipse Bug 249133](https://bugs.eclipse.org/bugs/show_bug.cgi?id=249133) and the complications it causes with updates.{{% /alert %}}

 #### Configuring Environment Variables on Windows